M8 wants your friends to be the matchmaker

 M8 is unveiling its concept for a different dating app at TechCrunch Disrupt’s Battlefield competition in San Francisco.

 With M8, friends can look through dating apps to find the perfect match for their friends.
-And if they’re successful, they can be rewarded with gifts and more importantly, the satisfaction of finding your best friend a new lover.
+And if they’re successful, they can be rewarded with gifts and, more importantly, the satisfaction of finding their best friend a new lover.

-Stephen Liu, co-founder and CEO said that he had the idea because he and his wife started dating after a friend vouched for him.
+Stephen Liu, co-founder and CEO, said he had the idea because he and his wife started dating after a friend vouched for him.
 So he co-founded the platform with his wife, Linda.

 Mr. Liu says that today’s “online dating is flawed.”
 He believes “the best matches come from people.”